SOLAR KNIGHT

 "Is that particular proscription of the zodiac mysteria worth our lives?"

 "You can have this one."
 Azinax grabbed Micaiah by the hand and pressed the grip of her killing-edge into it before immediately turning and punching down at an ant that was nipping at her exposed ankle.
-Micaiah flinched at the contact of an artefact inimical to her nature, but composed herself quickly and stabbed the same ant through the gap in its carapace where the two parts of its body met.
+Micaiah flinched at the contact of a weapon of light inimical to her shadow-touched soul, but composed herself quickly and stabbed the same ant through the gap in its carapace where the two parts of its body met.
 Between the two of them they reduced it to mangled scrap in seconds.

 "Then let's retreat to the worm tunnel," suggested Micaiah.
 "We'll make our escape that way."